 If you visit Bali and want its natural beauty, then your visit is not complete without visiting Nusa Penida.
-There are several nighborhood islands situated in the southeast of Bali, approximately 20 km from Denpasar, these islands are Nusa Penida, Nusa Ceningan and Nusa Lembongan, each island has its unique natural beauty and are the best natural tourist destinations that you must visit while in Bali.
+There are several neighborhood islands situated in the southeast of Bali, approximately 20 km from Denpasar, these islands are Nusa Penida, Nusa Ceningan and Nusa Lembongan, each island has its unique natural beauty and are the best natural tourist destinations that you must visit while in Bali.
 In this article, we will only discuss about Nusa Penida, while for the other 2 islands, we will discuss it on another occasion.

 Nusa Penida is located in the southeast of Bali island, separated from the main island by the badung strait.
 In addition to Nusa Penida Island, there are also some small islands around it, are Nusa Lembongan and Nusa Ceningan.
 Tourists often refer this island to a golden egg island, because there is a part of the island that resembles an egg.
-Nusa Penida has many natural tourist spots that will captivate you, some tourism activities can be done in Nusa Penia include marine tourism such as snorkeling and diving in crystal-clear waters, spiritual tours by visiting temples which is sacred by Hindus, and of course Nusa Penida has amazing beautiful white sandy beach, beyond thats all there are also spectacular natural scenery spots in this island.
+Nusa Penida has many natural tourist spots that will captivate you, some tourism activities can be done in Nusa Penida include marine tourism such as snorkeling and diving in crystal-clear waters, spiritual tours by visiting temples which is sacred by Hindus, and of course Nusa Penida has amazing beautiful white sandy beach, beyond that all there are also spectacular natural scenery spots in this island.

 How to get there?

 Nusa Penida can only be accessed by sea, because there is no connecting bridge between the main island of Bali and Nusa Penida, there is also no small airport like the one in Karimunjawa or Biak island.
 There are 4 ways by means of transportation to get to Nusa Penida, are:

 2. Using fast boat (speed boat)